alexkowalenko/cxxlisp/doc/LanguageSpec.md

 `(constantly x)` - returns a function that always returns `x` regardless of argument(s).

+`(complement x)` - returns a function that always returns the opposite predicate of `x`.

 ## Macro generation

 `(demacro f (args ...) body)` - define a macro `f` with `args` and the `body`.
 Returns the macro expansion and then evaluation of `body` or `nil` if not present.

 `(macro (args ...) body)` - return a anonymous macro with `args` and the `body`.

+### Argument formats

+The list of arguments to function, lambda, macro definitions can be a sequence of symbols with the following special keywords:

+* `&optional` - the following arguments are optional.
+If a symbol is present then if the argument is missing, `nil` is assigned to the symbol.
+If a two-member list is present, and if the argument is missing the second value is assigned to the list as a default value.
+* `&rest` - the rest of the arguments are placed into the following parameter of the function.
+If there are no more, then the value of the parameter is `nil`.

 # Program Control